 - Regular nutrition expert for BBC Surrey & Sussex

-- Radio interviews on BBC 5 Live; Radio 2 and Radio London
+- Radio interviews on BBC 5 Live; BBC Radio 2 and BBC London

-- TV appearances on BBC3 ‘Who made me fat?; BBC Wales ‘Sports supplements’; BBC 1 ‘Ever Wondered About Food; BBC2 ‘Bank of mum & dad’; Living TV ‘Extreme: Celebrity dieting’; Sky News; ITV This Morning: Get Fit Families; Discovery Health: Body Spectacular
+- Television: BBC2 Special Forces: Ultimate Hell Week, BBC3 ‘Who made me fat?; BBC Wales ‘Sports supplements’; BBC 1 ‘Ever Wondered About Food; BBC2 ‘Bank of mum & dad’; Living TV ‘Extreme: Celebrity dieting’; Sky News; ITV This Morning: Get Fit Families; Discovery Health: Body Spectacular

 Nutritionist for Good Housekeeping magazine, providing monthly nutrition features & news, and recipe analyses.

-Contributed to Healthy magazine; FitPro (the official magazine for Fitness Professionals); Women’s Running; Ultra-Fit; Runners World; Zest; She; GQ magazine; Men’s Health; Fabulous magazine (The Sun); Delicious; International Therapist Journal; Body Fit; Tesco Healthy Living Club magazine; Tesco Toddler magazine; Women’s Fitness.
+Contributed to Healthy; Leisure Kicks; FitPro (the official magazine for Fitness Professionals); Women’s Running; Ultra-Fit; Runners World; Zest; She; GQ magazine; Men’s Health; Fabulous magazine (The Sun); Delicious; International Therapist Journal; Body Fit; Tesco Healthy Living Club magazine; Tesco Toddler magazine; Women’s Fitness.

 Corporate Nutrition Consultancy